Trish Stratus: Legacy

-In one episode of RAW (September 2020), Mandy Rose paid tribute to Stratus by wearing a pink gear identical to an attire worn by Stratus in early 2000s.
+During a September 2020 episode of Raw, Mandy Rose paid tribute to Stratus by wearing pink gear identical to an attire worn by Stratus in the early 2000s.
 She later cited Stratus as her role model.
 She added; "She's always been my inspiration, and still to this day [she is]."
-Zelina Vega asserted that Stratus and Lita inspired her to become a professional wrestler.
+Zelina Vega asserted that Stratus and Lita inspired her to become a professional wrestler, while fellow WWE Hall of Famer Sunny stated: "I do have to say, I mean the only person that I actually could sit and watch a match would be Trish Stratus.
+I give her all the props in the world.
+She's like the one person who came after me that I actually have 100% respect for because she came from nowhere and worked so hard and learned so much.
+She's the kind of person that does respect the business, you know?
+She was in it because she loved it not because it was a quick dollar."

 Stratus's feud with Mickie James in 2006 has been an inspiration to Sasha Banks's rivalry with Bayley.
 Banks has cited Stratus is the one performer from the past she most wants to wrestle.
 Banks added, "It's going to be Trish Stratus because she was just the top of the women's division of her time.
 She was just the best, she was beautiful, she was athletic, and she killed it, and inspired me."
-Jerry Lawler called Stratus his all time favorite female superstar.
+Jerry Lawler called Stratus his all-time favourite female superstar.
 Booker T in one interview has cited Stratus as the best of all time for women's wrestling while adding "She was the one that broke that barrier more than any other woman on the roster."

+On May 15, 2023, Stratus was awarded the key of Niagara Falls by its mayor, Jim Diodati.